ihotray/rulengd/README.md

 config rule
     option recipe "/etc/recipe_1.json"
 ```
-The JSON recipes follow a similar logic as the UCI configurations, at the root
+The JSON recipes follow a similar logic as the UCI configurations, within multiple
+root rules, five keys can be found: `if_operator`, `if_event_period`, `if`,
-three keys may be found, `time`, `if` and `then`.
+`then_exec_interval` and `then`.

-The time key is necessary if the if-then-that condition depends on multiple
+The time-related keys are necessary if the if-this-then-that condition depends on
+multiple events where the `if_operator` is set to *AND*.
+The `if_event_period` key
-events, then the `event_period` key specifies the time interval in which these
-events should be observed for the `then` case the be executed.
-If there are
+specifies the time interval in which these events should be observed for the `then`
+calls to be executed.
+The operator can also be set to *OR*, which is the default
+behavior if there are no given value, and it will trigger the `then` if only one of
-multiple entries in the `then` condition, `execution_interval` may be provided
+the `if` condition is met.
+If there are multiple entries in the `then` condition,
-as a key, specifying the wait time between the execution of the calls.
+`then_exec_interval` may be provided as a key, specifying the wait time between
+the execution of the calls.

 The `if` key expects an array of objects, denoting events to match, each entry
 containing an `event`, and `match` key.